shaheerahmadch/MLSA-SharingContent/README.md

   Thank you for your interest in the MLSA Sharing Link Generator Power App Solution!
 This guide will walk you through the simple process of importing both managed and unmanaged solution files into your Microsoft environment.

+Reference this Blog for more detailed instructions: https://shaheer365.blogspot.com/2023/08/mlsa-sharing-content-power-app.html
+Or follow te following instuctions

 **Before You Begin:**
 1. Ensure you have the necessary permissions to import solutions in your environment.
 2. Make sure you have the Power Platform admin role or equivalent permissions.